andrijdemianczuk/Ingenius_Impala/README.md

 # Ingenious Impala
 <img src="Images/Renewable-energy-Cover-Image-1080x675.jpg" width=500>

 An analytics and data engineering experiment using data from AESO (Alberta Electric System Operator).
-This project requires access to a Databricks worskpace with Unity Catalog enabled.
-In this project we will be downloading and segmenting data to simulate incremental batch ingestion of data (the most common use case).
+This project requires access to a Databricks workspace with Unity Catalog enabled.
+In this project, we will be downloading and segmenting data to simulate incremental batch ingestion of data (the most common use case).
 Data will be incrementally ingested using a Lakeflow Pipeline and run through an ETL pipeline for downstream analytics and featurization.

 ## 1. Environment Setup
 Clone this repository into a git folder in Databricks <br/>
 <img src="Images/git_folder_import.png" width=250><br/><br/>
 <img src="Images/git_folder_dialog.png" width=750><br/>
 - By default, the project uses the `main` catalog.
 If you want to use a different catalog create a catalog making note of the name (e.g., `development`)
 - A database with a unique user name will be created in the data prep notebook.
-This can be overridden if prefer a custom catalog name.
+This can be overridden if you prefer a custom catalogue name.
 - For this lab, if you want to use different catalog and database names they will need to be updated in each notebook and python module.
 - Open the folder `1_data_prep`.
 In here, there are two notebooks.
 The first notebook (`01_data_prep`) only needs to be run once to create the originating data source, database and data volume.
 - Open `01_data_prep` and modify the variables declared in the first cell.
 These variables set the catalog name, database and storage volume labels.
 - Run the contents of `01_data_prep`.
-It is recommended to run this notebook in sequence for optimal compatability.
+It is recommended to run this notebook in sequence for optimal compatibility.
-`01_data_prep` is a notebook that takes in a csv file of our data and chunks it up into a series of smaller csvs and parquet files that we can use to update incrementally. - This is a realistic simluation of data coming in and landing in a storage directory that the pipeline in this workshop will use to ingest, integrate and process.
+`01_data_prep` is a notebook that takes in a CSV file of our data and chunks it up into a series of smaller CSVs and parquet files that we can use to update incrementally. - This is a realistic simulation of data coming in and landing in a storage directory that the pipeline in this workshop will use to ingest, integrate and process.
 * `01_data_prep` creates the entire structure for the csv loader.
-You need a storage volume for this to work properly.
+You need a storage volume for this to work correctly.
 We're calling ours `data` and it's under the `development.{your_unique_database}` database
-* `02_ingest_file` is a script that we'll run to incrementally load one csv file after the other.
-This script copies data from the csv volume directory to the loaded volume directory to simulate files 'landing' in some type of cloud storag object.
+* `02_ingest_file` is a script that we'll run to incrementally load one CSV file after the other.
+This script copies data from the CSV volume directory to the loaded volume directory to simulate files 'landing' in some cloud storage object.
 * `02_ingest_file` has one cell at the bottom that's commented out.
-This commented out cell resets the testing environment clearing out the loaded files and drops the pipeline tables.
-To re-run the pipeline from scratch, it needs to be either deleted and re-importanted or fully refreshed.
-To do that, simply uncomment the lines in the cell and replace the name of the catalog and database with your own:
+This commented-out cell resets the testing environment, clearing out the loaded files and dropping the pipeline tables.
+To re-run the pipeline from scratch, it needs to be either deleted and re-imported or fully refreshed.
+To do that, uncomment the lines in the cell and replace the name of the catalog and database with your own:
     ```python
     #TODO: Replace the following variables with your catalog and database name
     catalog = "YOUR_CATALOG_NAME"